 There has been a bias for increased catches of capelin in the FBTS post-1995 not only due to a change in sampling gear but also due to a change in habitat use of capelin (Mowbray 2002).
 Since 1991, capelin diel vertical migratory behavior changed with deeper distributions below the cold intermediate layer (~ 200 m) and in closer association with the bottom (peak density ~ 20 m off bottom) with capelin rarely found in the upper 50 m of the water column (Mowbray 2002).
 This change in behavior may be in response to a decline in the risk of groundfish (e.g., Atlantic cod) predation that may drive capelin into the pelagic zone (Rose 1993, McQuinn 2009).
 Due to the inherent biases in the FBTS data, we considered other data sources to investigate the center of distribution of capelin post-1991 (sensu Jech & McQuinn 2016).
 Juvenile capelin surveys using an International Young Gadoid Pelagic Trawl (IYGPT) in the northeastern bays and the offshore from 1994-99 found centers of distribution of capelin juveniles on the northern Grand Bank and along the northeast coast, but not in the bays, of Newfoundland (Anderson et al. 2002).
 This is consistent with capelin migrating to their nursery areas in the offshore.
 Thus, this independent study of juvenile capelin distribution supports our CG analysis using the FBTS data.

-In summary, capelin distribution moved predominately in the north-south rather than east-west axis post-1991 based on a CG analysis that accounted for both inertia (i.e. spatial dispersion of the population around its center of gravity) and changes in FBTS sampling effort.
+In summary, capelin distribution moved predominately along the north-south rather than east-west axis post-1991 based on a CG analysis that accounted for both inertia (i.e. spatial dispersion of the population around its center of gravity) and changes in FBTS sampling effort.
 The CG analysis does not support the hypothesis of inshore residence of capelin since 1990-91, and, in combination with the finding that the center of juvenile capelin distribution was also offshore in the 1990s, supports the collapse hypothesis (Table 1).

 Residence time of capelin concentrations during offshore acoustic surveys in Div.
 3L